1998–99 San Antonio Spurs season

 Duncan averaged 21.7 points, 11.4 rebounds and 2.5 blocks per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team, while David Robinson averaged 15.8 points, 10.0 rebounds and 2.4 blocks per game.
 In addition, Sean Elliott provided the team with 11.2 points per game, and Elie and Avery Johnson both contributed 9.7 points per game each, while Johnson led the team with 7.4 assists per game.

-Duncan also finished in third place in Most Valuable Player voting behind Karl Malone and Alonzo Mourning, and Robinson finished in fourth place in Defensive Player of the Year voting, while Duncan finished tied in fifth place.
+Duncan also finished in third place in Most Valuable Player voting behind Karl Malone of the Utah Jazz, and Alonzo Mourning of the Miami Heat, while Robinson finished in twelfth place; Robinson also finished in fourth place in Defensive Player of the Year voting, while Duncan finished tied in fifth place, and head coach Gregg Popovich finished tied in sixth place in Coach of the Year voting.

-In the Western Conference First Round of the playoffs, the Spurs defeated the Minnesota Timberwolves three games to one.
-In the Western Conference Semi-finals, the Spurs' "Twin Towers" of Duncan and Robinson outplayed Shaquille O'Neal and Kobe Bryant as they swept the Los Angeles Lakers in four straight games.
-In the Western Conference Finals, the Spurs faced the Portland Trail Blazers.
-After taking Game 1 with an 80–76 win, the Spurs trailed by 17 points in Game 2.
-However, the Spurs made a fourth-quarter run that culminated with a game-winning three-pointer from Elliott, as they won 86–85.
-The Spurs went on to sweep the Trail Blazers in four straight games, becoming the first former American Basketball Association (ABA) team to play in the NBA Finals.
+In the Western Conference First Round of the 1999 NBA playoffs, the Spurs defeated the Minnesota Timberwolves three games to one.
+In the Western Conference Semi-finals, the Spurs' "Twin Towers" of Duncan and Robinson outplayed Shaquille O'Neal and Kobe Bryant, as they swept the Los Angeles Lakers in four straight games.
+In the Western Conference Finals, the Spurs faced off against the Portland Trail Blazers.
+After taking Game 1 with an 80–76 home win, the Spurs trailed by 17 points in Game 2; however, the Spurs made a fourth-quarter run that culminated with a game-winning three-pointer from Elliott, which was dubbed as the "Memorial Day Miracle" as they defeated the Trail Blazers, 86–85.
+The Spurs went on to sweep the Trail Blazers in four straight games, becoming the first former ABA team to play in the NBA Finals.

-In the Finals, the Spurs defeated the eighth-seeded New York Knicks in five games.
-Johnson hit the title-winning shot with 47 seconds left to seal the Spurs' first title in franchise history.
-Duncan was named Finals MVP.
+In the 1999 NBA Finals, the Spurs defeated the 8th-seeded New York Knicks in five games.
+In Game 5 at Madison Square Garden, Johnson hit the title-winning shot with 47 seconds left to win the game, 78–77, as the Spurs won their first NBA championship in franchise history; Duncan was named the NBA Finals Most Valuable Player.
 Kerr, who previously won three straight championships with the Chicago Bulls, won his fourth consecutive title.

-Following the season, Will Perdue re-signed as a free agent with his former team, the Chicago Bulls.
+The Spurs finished second in the NBA in home-game attendance behind the Chicago Bulls, with an attendance of 527,357 at the Alamodome during the regular season.
+Following the season, Will Perdue re-signed as a free agent with his former team, the Bulls.

+In 2024, HoopsHype would list this Spurs squad as the team with the 24th easiest route to an NBA Finals championship, due to the opponents they faced in the first round, and the Finals in particular.